 Hardy in some of the more extreme climates, the beautiful red stem of this variety seems to be at its best in the coldest of fall and winters regions.
 Redosier is a real standout in the barren winter landscape.

-It looks great all year long.
-From the magnificent winter color display, you’ll thrill to see local butterflies gathering nectar from the white, flat-topped clusters of tiny 4-petalled blooms in early spring.
+It looks great all year-long.
+From the magnificent winter color display, you'll be thrilled to see local butterflies gathering nectar from the white, flat-topped clusters of tiny 4-petalled blooms in early spring.

 Fall color deepens into burgundy purple.
 The flowers have developed into pretty berry-like drupes that start off purple when young and gradually turn into pure white berries.
 They are attractive, but you have to look fast, or hungry local songbirds will have snapped them all up!